Table of Contents

 Limit stress at tax time

 Tax time can be extremely stressful for people who work for themselves no matter how small their business may be.
 One of the easiest ways to limit stress around tax time is by keeping a clean and organized record of your business finances year-round.
 This is much easier to do with a business bank account.
+It’s also easier to claim taxes as sole proprietor vs. as an LLC.

 Secure financing to grow your business